JWT Authentication for WP API

 This plugin does not store any user data.

-This section describes how to install the REST API Authentication for WP and get it working.
+This section describes how to install the JWT Authentication for WP API plugin and get it working.

 From your WordPress dashboard